01CWA/cwaportfolio/content/project/2021-08-10-increase-cyclistic-s-bike-share-membership-how-do-annual-members-and-casual-riders-differ/index.md

 **About this case study**:

-  - This is my capstone project for my [Google Analytics Professional Certificate](https://coursera.org/share/d1f6e9623db09495c8ea7c90cb592379) and first portfolio piece for my job search.
+  - This is my capstone project for my [Google Data Analytics Professional Certificate](https://coursera.org/share/d1f6e9623db09495c8ea7c90cb592379) and first portfolio piece for my job search.

   - Cyclistic, the fictional company used for this analysis is on based on the Divvy case study ["Sophisticated, Clear, and Polished’: Divvy and Data Visualization" written by Kevin Hartman](https://artscience.blog/home/divvy-dataviz-case-study).
 A detailed R script was provided by him which I used with modifications.